Wesley-GITT/UofT-Course-RECS/README.md

 - Show a list of courses student is required to take in a program
     - TODO
-- Show a list of courses student might want to take according courses he has done or is doing rn.
+- Show a list of courses student might want to take according courses he has done or is doing.
     - TODO